yabinmeng/invdel_spark_js/README.md

 ## Uploading Application Jar Files and Executing Them

 In order to use DSE Spark jobserver to manage the Spark job application execution against a DSE cluster, the application jar file needs to be uploaded to Spark jobserver first, through its REST API.
-In the example below, an application jar file named ***invdel_spark_js-assembly-1.0.jar*** is uploaded to DSE Spark Jobserver under the name **invdel**.
+In the example below, an application jar file named ***invdel_spark_js-assembly-1.0.jar*** is uploaded to DSE Spark Jobserver under the name of **invdel**.
 The "curl" command is executed from the directory where the jar file is located.
 ```
   $ curl -X POST <DSE_Spark_Jobserver_IP>:8090/jars/invdel -H "Content-Type: application/java-archive" --data-binary @invdel_spark_js-assembly-1.0.jar
   {